-So, in my free-scouring-the-internet time, I came across a blog on HelloGiggles posted by a woman who was mourning the loss of $10,000 worth of shoes.
+Here's another discovery from my free-scouring-the-internet time.
+I came across a blog on HelloGiggles posted by a woman who was mourning the loss of $10,000 worth of shoes.
 Yes, that’s right, $10,000.

-Now, if you ask me, that’s a kind of crazy amount of money to have spent on a shoe collection, but I bet a lot of you out there reading this post have spent that much as you’ve built yours over the years.
-Even if you don’t think it’s crazy to spend that much on your shoes, though, I’m guessing you’d never get rid of the collection you spent a small fortune building.
+Now, if you ask me, that’s a kind of crazy amount of money to have spent on a shoe collection in the first place.
+But I bet a lot of you out there reading this post have spent that much as you’ve built yours over the years.
+And even if you don’t think it’s crazy to spend that much on your shoes, I’m guessing you’d never get rid of the collection.
+Especially after you spent a small fortune building.

-So why did this blogger get rid of her designer shoes, including a never-worn $850 pair of Vivienne Westwood boots?
+So why did this blogger get rid of her designer shoes?
+(Including a never-worn $850 pair of Vivienne Westwood boots?!?!)
 Because they hurt her feet!
-Apparently, Freer had started developing a bunion beneath her big toe, and she was getting a less-common tailor’s bunion beneath her baby toe.
+Apparently, Freer was developing a bunion beneath her big toe.
+Heck, she was eben getting that less-common tailor’s bunion we mentioned earlier.
+Right beneath her baby toe.

-In the meantime, she ordered a few pairs of shoes with wider toe-boxes and decided to leave the crazy pointy-toed heels for rare occasions.
-And it turns out she’s not alone.
-More and more women are walking away from uncomfortable high heels, and I’m so here for that.
+In the meantime, she ordered a few pairs of shoes with wider toe-boxes.
+And she decided to leave the crazy pointy-toed heels for rare occasions.

 Comfy Shoes are Having a Moment

-I’m not just whistling Dixie when I say more women are recognizing the problems associated with high heels.
+I’m not just whistling Dixie when I say more women recognize the problems associated with high heels.
 In fact, analytics firm Edited reports that sales of high-heeled shoes are down.

-“We’re all living increasingly active lives, with more travel and increased casualization across almost all social occasions,” said Katie Smith, retail analysis and insights director for Edited, which compared online inventory and sales data to reach this finding.
+According to Kate Smith, “We’re all living increasingly active lives, with more travel and increased casualization across almost all social occasions.”
+And she should know, as Edited's retail analysis and insights director, in charge of comparing online inventory and sales data.
 “The health and wellness lifestyle shift has encouraged more technical developments in footwear, as companies innovate to better suit the consumer shifts.
 Things like Nike’s ‘Flyknit’ and ‘energy return’ soles not only teach consumers to expect more from their footwear, but make it cool, too.”

-Smith’s not surprised, explaining her findings: “Over the years, women’s footwear has steadily shifted away from necessitating high heels in the office, to a greater acceptance of flats—even sneakers—at work,” Smith said.
+Smith’s not surprised.
+She explains, “Over the years, women’s footwear has steadily shifted away from necessitating high heels in the office, to a greater acceptance of flats—even sneakers—at work.”

 I’m also not surprised…even if I can’t help but wonder how it’s taken us so long to reach this point.
 High heels hurt women’s feet.
 They make feet more susceptible to bunions.
-They throw women off balance and generally just cause problems (even if they look good while doing that, as my wife the avid shoe collector continues to insist.)
+They throw off your balance and just cause problems.
+(Even if they look good while doing that, as my wife, the avid shoe collector, continues to insist.)